 All it takes is opening the wrong attachment to unleash malware that will send all the sensitive data from your device to third parties.

-There Be Whales Here
+There Be Whales Here on people search sites

 Another common kind of attack is known as a whaling attack.
 This is a high-risk, high-reward fraud technique where someone outright impersonates you or another executive.